veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-bubble-chart.md

 It plots the point using a bubble in three dimensions at the same time.
 The place to plot the data value is determined by the first two dimensions and the corresponding horizontal and vertical axes.
 The third dimension of the chart represents the size of the individual bubble which depends on the data values.

 ## Usage
-A bubble chart is widely used in the business world, mass media, product analysis, survey and experimental analysis etc.
+A bubble chart is widely used in the business world, mass media, product analysis, survey, experimental analysis etc.
-Consider a health center scenario where a particular hospital wants to plot a chart for the record of its patient admitted to different wards.
-The chart should indicate the overall hospital and divided into different section which represents the wards of the hospital.
+Consider a health centre scenario where a particular hospital wants to plot a chart to record the number of patients admitted to different wards.
+The chart should indicate the overall hospital and should be divided into different sections which represent the wards of the hospital.
 This can be achieved using a bubble chart.
 Some of the other popular use cases of bubble chart are:
--   Pharmaceutical Industries (indicating the different section of drugs)
+-   Pharmaceutical Industries (indicating the different types of drugs)
--   Industries (for providing information on different product and services )
+-   Industries (for providing information on different products and services )
 -   Government offices (like revenue department)
--   Retails (for different types of product they provide)
+-   Retail (for different types of products provided)

 ### How to use
 1. Open the newly created page.
-2. Drag and drop the bubble chart from Ngx Charts category.
+2. Drag and drop the bubble chart from the Ngx Charts category.
-3. Switch to **Ts** file of the page and then declare the variable and provide values for the dataset.
+3. Switch to the **Ts** file of the page and then declare the variable and provide values for the dataset.
 A sample is given below:-
     * Dataset which consists of all other parameters like labels, and legends.
 For example,
         ```ts
         ngxbubbleChartData = [